 - Discounts – None currently available on Sleepopolis

-When I first tested the Casper mattress, I was fairly impressed.
+When I first tested the Casper mattress in 2014, I was fairly impressed.
 I upgraded to the Casper after sleeping on a low-end spring mattress that was about 8 years old.
 The Casper was a massive upgrade over that mattress and by most standards is still a very good overall mattress.

 COMPARISONS: See how Casper compares vs. others

-The biggest issue with Casper is it only has 3″ of true comfort foams (1.5″ latex + 1.5″ memory foam).
-The recent addition of the 1.5″ of transition poly foam did help to improve support, but it’s not enough in my opinion.
-This new poly foam feels more like a base foam than a comfort foam.
+The biggest issue with Casper is it only has 3″ of true comfort foams (1.5″ responsive poly foam + 1.5″ memory foam).
+The 2016 addition of the 1.5″ of transition poly foam did help to improve support, but it’s not enough, in my opinion.
+This transition poly foam that was added in the 2nd Casper design iteration feels more like a base foam than a comfort foam.